 - 1. Transfer courses under consideration for credit must equal in-house semester hours and be equivalent to MVC course objectives. - 2.
 Candidates may transfer up to a maximum of 3 graduate nursing courses, no more than 12 semester hours.
-The course must be within 5 years prior to admission and taken at a nationally accredited program with a grade of "B" or above.
-Exception is Pharmacology for Advanced Nursing Practice and Advanced Health Assessment which must be within 3 years.

-3. Students who have been dismissed/terminated from an outside nursing program may be considered for admission into the nursing program on a case by case basis.
+The courses must be within 3 years prior to admission and taken at a nationally accredited program with a grade of "B" or above.
+The courses include Pharmacology for Advanced Nursing Practice, Advanced Health Assessment, and Pathophysiology for Advanced Nursing Practice.
+However, these courses are offered within the program. - 3.
+Students who have been dismissed/terminated from an outside nursing program may be considered for admission into the nursing program on a case by case basis.
 Nursing courses will be evaluated on a case by case basis.
 However, students must meet minimum admission criteria.